thecaffiend/atrest/README.md

   and configuration methods to add user defined functionality (perhaps also adding a base for recursive commands like deep copying that walks some node type and has visit methods).
+* make library pip installable and allow usage of other pip installed commands

 #### Planned Functional Additions
 ##### Confluence